History

 Australis.
 With the Dutch discoveries of the 17th century however the

-continent was named 'New Holland'.
+continent was named "New Holland".

 This remained the name of the area until Matthew Flinders